 How do I administer UpSpring Baby D?

-With a traditional bulb dropper—a favorite among moms because it is easy to use and ensures baby gets the correct dosage.
-Place on nipple, pacifier or finger and let baby suck for 30 seconds.
+With a traditional bulb dropper—simply fill dropper to the fill line and then place on nipple, pacifier or finger and let baby suck for 30 seconds.
 You can also mix with food or juice or dispense into baby’s mouth.
 If dropper touches baby’s tongue or lips, wash dropper to avoid cross contamination.What does UpSpring Baby D taste like?

 It’s tasteless because it has no added flavors.Do I need to refrigerate UpSpring Baby D after opening?